LalitMohanJoshi/docker/README.md

 It contain all the necessary package to run docker app in docker environment.
 We have added docker compose to run multiple docker image using config file.

-This demo also contin the information of docker swarm , which is used to scale docker container in large environment.
+This demo also contain the information of docker swarm , which is used to scale docker container in large environment.

 ## Installation